 Several different legal publishers and bar companies offer MPRE materials—look for a package that provides you with access to practice questions (with explanations), quizzes, and full/simulated MPRE exams.
 Many materials are free—and you can certainly start with those materials.
 However, they often aren’t enough content to study completely for the exam—so you may need to supplement.

 One way to supplement your knowledge is to order a copy of “The Weekend MPRE: Complete Preparation for the MPRE in Only a Weekend’s Time,” my new video course that’s available in an e-book or print book and accompanied by 14 online video modules which cover 20 different subject areas.
 While not intended to replace a commercial MPRE class, it does contain self-assessment quizzes for each lesson and 2 full sample MPREs.
 Test-takers should also consider my book “A Short and Happy Guide to the MPRE,” which addresses essential concepts and overarching themes that are most frequently tested on the MPRE.
 Digital access to “The Short and Happy Guide to the MPRE” is included with The Weekend MPRE video course or it can be purchased separately as an e-book or in print.
-(If you’re an ABA Premium law student, you also receive $25 off orders of West Academic Casebooks and Study Guides.)
+(If you’re an ABA Premium law student, you also receive 20% off and get free shipping on West Academic Casebooks and Study Guides.)

 If you’re a procrastinator, then consider a more structured course that has everything in one place.
 If you only have 2 or 3 weeks to study, then you want all your materials right in front of you—so you don’t have to spend time looking for more practice questions.
 Remember—read the rules, memorize the elements of each rule (and exceptions), and practice, practice, practice with MPRE-like questions and explanations.
 If you follow this simple structure, you’ll pass the MPRE on your first time!